 Have you ever tried to streamline your closet into a capsule wardrobe?
 Did you succeed or go back to your old habits?
 Let us know in the comments!

-To learn how to build a kid’s free mini capsule wardrobe and stop the clothes clutter read this guide.
+Read this guide to learn how to build a kid’s free mini capsule wardrobe and stop the clothes clutter.

 Whatever you find most comfortable!
-There is no hard and fast rules to a stay at home mom capsule wardrobe , don’t worry what anyone else is wearing, find your own style and embrace it!
+There are no hard and fast rules to a stay at home mom capsule wardrobe, don’t worry what anyone else is wearing.
+Find your style and embrace it!

 Yes, you can!
-When people dress like this it’s called a “personal uniform” and many minimalists choose to dress this way as it saves time choosing an outfit each day.
-This is one of the easiest stay at home mom outfits to put together each morning and can be spruced up with some accent accessories.
+When people dress like this, it’s called a “personal uniform,” Many minimalists choose to dress this way as it saves time choosing an outfit each day.
+A uniform is one of the most effortless stay at home mom outfits to put together each morning and spruced up with some accent accessories.